Flag versions of quiver Grassmannians for Dynkin quivers have no odd cohomology: Introduction

-As we see, McNamara's proof uses essentially the representation theory of KLR algebras.
-In the present paper we give a more direct proof of Conjecture \ref{conj:fibres}.
+In the present paper we prove Conjecture \ref{conj:fibres}.
 We don't use KLR algebras, we work directly with the geometric description of the fibers of $\pi$.
 These fibers are flag versions of quiver Grassmannians.
-Our result is stronger because we also show that the fibers have no odd cohomology over $\bbZ$.
-Moreover, in types $A$ and $D$ we also show that the fibers have $\alpha$-partitions into affine spaces.
+Our result proves in fact more than Conjecture \ref{conj:fibres}: we also show that the fibers have no odd cohomology groups over an arbitrary ring $\bfk$, not obligatory a field.
+Moreover, in types $A$ and $D$ we also show that the fibers have affine pavings.
 Note that this result is also stronger than the similar result from \cite{Mak-parity} in type $A$.

 There is an example of a situation where it is important to know that the fibers of $\pi$ have no odd cohomology over a ring (not only over a field).
-In the Williamson's contre-exemple \cite{Will} in type $A$ to the Kleshchev-Ram conjecture, he uses the modular system $(\bbQ_p, \bbZ_p, \bbF_p)$.
+In the Williamson's counterexample \cite{Will} in type $A$ to the Kleshchev-Ram conjecture, he uses the modular system $(\bbQ_p, \bbZ_p, \bbF_p)$.
 In particular, for this, it is important to know that we have $H^{\rm odd}(\pi^{-1}(y),\bbZ_p)=0$.
-Now, it is possible to have a similar construction in types $D$ and $E$.
+The results of the present paper allow us to use the same approach in types $D$ and $E$.